Civlac/SRWLED-Wiki/WLED-Programming-Notes.md

   if (!SEGENV.allocateData(SEGLEN)) return mode_static(); //allocation failed
 ```

 You now have SEGENV.data[SEGLEN] allocated for your use.
-Adding a structure for use with your segment is a whole other level of complexity and can be found by examining mode_multi_comet among others.
+Adding a structure for use with your segment is a whole other level of complexity and can be found by examining mode_multi_comet and mode_oscillate among others.
 Just search for SEGENV.allocateData in FX.cpp.